bjornharvold/bearchoke/README.md

 Finally, the app has been configured to use a custom domain.
 Please edit your /etc/hosts file and add dev.bearchoke.com.
 You can verify that the bearchoke-web-frontend web application is running by going to http://dev.bearchoke.com:8080 in your browser.

-Next, you have to start the bearchoke-frontend application.
+Next, you have to start the bearchoke-spa-frontend application.
 Type the following in a new Terminal / Command Prompt window:

 	$ cd bearchoke-spa/bearchoke-spa-frontend
 	$ npm install (will install all dependencies located in package.json)